 What Made Private Equity Invest In Retail Companies?

 Private equity firms have long been drawn to consumer retail companies, and the reasons are rooted in financial stability and operational efficiency.
 Historically, these businesses have offered stable cash flows due to consistent consumer demand, making them attractive targets for investment.
-Additionally, their modest capital expenditure requirements, averaging just 4–5% of sales, reduce the financial burden of maintaining operations, as highlighted by Damodaran’s data on capital intensity across industries
+Additionally, their capital intensity (the amount of money required for ongoing investment in assets), averaging just 4–5% of sales, reduce the financial burden of maintaining operations.

 This sector’s appeal was further amplified by its ability to generate predictable returns without requiring heavy reinvestment in infrastructure or technology.
 However, the landscape has shifted significantly.
 Consumer retail’s share of private equity deals has declined from 15% to 7%, reflecting a pivot toward other industries with higher growth potential.
 This statistic underscores the changing priorities of private equity firms, which are increasingly favoring sectors like technology and healthcare.